-The January 2015 SALA report (GCC 2015a) includes the SUB23 site and describes it as 'Site not suitable or achievable' (ibid, Appendix 2).
-Despite this, should the site be approved for development for residential, business or industrial use then certain areas of the site would need to be left free of development and some would involve mitigation from the impacts identified above.
+The January 2015 SALA report (GCC 2015a) includes the SUB41 site and describes it as 'Site not suitable or achievable' (ibid, Appendix 2).
+At present due to the constraints of the heritage assets, the site is not suitable for development within its current boundary and with its current access.